 Our most popular pleached trees include Hornbeam (Carpinus betulus), Field Maple (Acer campestre) and Lime (Tilia cordata).
-You can view our full range here.
+You can view our full range on our pleached hedging page.
 In the winter we can supply these pleached trees in a bare root format which is a much more cost effective way of planting, but all throughout the year we can supply container grown specimens.
 Watering will, of course, be a much more important factor if you are planting during the drier months of the year and should not be underestimated.

 We recommend that all of our pleached trees are planted using a tree stake and tree tie to secure them whilst their roots get established as proper anchors in the ground.
 The pleached frames when out in leaf can act as giant sails catching the wind and if they are not planted correctly can cause them to blow over.
 For this reason we always suggest that they are properly anchored in the first few years after planting with stakes and ties to ensure this doesn’t happen.

-You can follow all of our latest news stories on our Twitter feed also by following us here.
+You can follow all of our latest news stories on our Twitter or Facebook feeds.